vcgarnica/SNB_stability/README.md

 ### Step 0: Stability Parameters

 The `0_stability_parameters.R` script processes and analyzes data to assess cultivar stability through epidemiological metrics and disease progression models using the `raw_stability.RData` file.
-First, **sev ** is created using the last disease assessment for each experimental unit.
+First, **sev** is created using the last disease assessment for each experimental unit.
 Second, **rAUDPS** is generated using the audps function from agricolae R package.
 Third, three non-linear population growth models (Monomolecular, Logistic, and Gompertz) are fitted to disease incidence data.
-Both **omega** and **T_50** are estimated from the best fitting model.
+Both **omega** and **T_50** are estimated from the best fitting model at each experimental unit.
 Results are saved on the file `stability_final.RData` for use in the next step.

 ### Step 1: Stability Analysis